 F.A.
 Rocky Lok (2020)

+The king line of the crag.
 Sustained hard climbing up the right side of the face you brings you to the roof, which is tackled directly.
+(25m, 12 Bolts)

 F.A.
 Rocky Lok (2020)

-Please respect the time and effort of the developers and unless you have their express permission, stay off the line (and don’t tick mark the hell out of all the possible holds…)
+The line of bolts through the dark stained triangular roof immediately left of Lama Crack.
+Please respect the time and effort of the developers and unless you have their express permission, stay off the line.

 F.A.
 William Chan (2020)

-Thin technical climbing weaving up the wall and around overhanging sections to the right of the obvious jamming crack taken by Lama Crack.
+Thin technical climbing weaving up the wall and around overhanging sections to the right of the obvious jamming crack taken by Lama Crack, with a tricky crux right at the top.
+(18m, 6 Bolts)

 F.A.
 Angel Liu (2020)

 A technical climb that may require a slightly dynamic approach for those vertically challenged.
-Be careful of the small tree.
+(18m, 8 Bolts)

 F.A.
 Rocky Lok (2020)

-A tricky, and slightly dynamic, lower section leads to easier climbing above.
+A tricky lower section with dynamic moves through the roof leads to easier climbing above.
+(18m, 7 Bolts)

 F.A.
 Tsz San Lam (2020)

-A super fun route and great warm up for the more challenging routes on the crag.
+A fun route and great warm up for the more challenging routes on the crag.
+(16m, 5 Bolts)

 F.A.
 Angel Liu (2020)